-Before we delve into how you can make your website GDPR compliant, we should probably explain what it is.
-The General Data Protection Regulation (GDPR) is a new EU regulation which is ultimately aimed at helping to strengthen data protection for EU citizens and residents both within the EU and the rest of the world.
-In simple terms, it’s basically shouting to businesses and organisations, “If you wish to cater your products or services to customers who are citizens in the EU, you need to make it a priority to look after their personal data”.
+Before we delve into how you can make your website GDPR compliant, we should probably explain it.
+The General Data Protection Regulation (GDPR) is a new EU regulation that is ultimately aimed at helping to strengthen data protection for EU citizens and residents both within the EU and the rest of the world.
+In simple terms, it’s shouting to businesses and organizations, “If you wish to cater your products or services to customers who are citizens in the EU, you need to make it a priority to look after their data.”

-Essentially, anyone who collects and processes personal data will need to comply with the new regulations.
-In addition to organisations and businesses who run websites or apps, those who use internal databases, CRMs or even just plain old email will need to stick to these regulations.
-Overall, the GPDR is a very large document, though we’ve gathered some of the most important and relevant points below.
-Plus, we know it can sometimes be tough going and so we’ve added some snazzy pop-culture references throughout.
+Necessarily, anyone who collects and processes personal data will need to comply with the new regulations.
+In addition to organizations and businesses that run websites or apps, those who use internal databases, CRMs, or even plain old email will need to comply with these regulations.
+Overall, the GPDR is an extensive document, though we’ve gathered some of the most important and relevant points below.
+Plus, we know it can sometimes be tough going, and so we’ve added some excellent pop-culture references throughout.
 Can you spot them?

 The GDPR is a group of rules which applies to all EU member states, with each member designating a Supervisory Authority (SA) to oversee and ensure compliance of the legislation.
-SAs will work together by virtue of the cross-border nature of digital data.
+SAS will work together by the cross-border nature of digital data.

-A major part of the GDPR is about transparency and informing data subjects about how long their personal data is going to be used, by whom and for approximately how long for.
+A significant part of the GDPR is about transparency and informing data subjects about how long their personal data is going to be used, by whom and for approximately how long for.
 GDPR requires data controllers to state what is being used and the exact reasons why.
-As well as this, they should inform data subjects of how long the data will be stored for.
-They must also state who the subjects should contact according to the data controller’s processing actions.
+As well as this, they should inform data subjects of how long the data will be stored.
+They must also state who the items should contact according to the data controller’s processing actions.

-Before any data can be processed, provable consent must be given to the data processor by the data subject.
-Then, the data must only be used for the purposes that consent has been given.
-For example, if someone contacts you through your website with an enquiry, that does not then give you the permission to add them to your marketing list.
-Furthermore, verifiable consent must be given by a minor’s parent or guardian before their data can be used.
-Plus, consent must be able to be withdrawn by the data subject at any given time.
+Before any data can be processed, specific consent must be given to the data processor by the data subject.
+Then, the data must only be used for the purposes that permission has been given.
+For example, if someone contacts you through your website with an inquiry, that does not then permit you to add them to your marketing list.
+Furthermore, a minor’s parent or guardian must be given verifiable consent before their data can be used.
+Plus, permission must be able to be withdrawn by the data subject at any given time.

 The GDPR requires the data controller to have processes in place in case of a data breach.
-Of course, it depends on the severity of the breach, though overall the data controller has a legal obligation to report a data breach within 72 hours.
+Of course, it depends on the severity of the offense, though overall, the data controller has a legal obligation to report a data breach within 72 hours.

-According to the GPDR, a data subject has the right to erasure of their data.
-This ultimately means that if an individual asks you to remove their information from your systems you have to comply.
+According to the GPDR, a data subject has the right to the erasure of their data.
+This ultimately means that if an individual asks you to remove their information from your systems, you must comply.
 This means all backups, references, the whole lot.

 The maximum sanction for non-compliance with the GDPR is 20,000,00 Euros or up to 4% of your annual worldwide turnover, whatever one is greater.
-And yes, you read that correct.
+And yes, you read that correctly.

 A personal data audit will help you identify each of your data processors.
-You should list them with either 1 or 3 to help you track which are first and which are a third-party data processor.
+It would help if you listed them with either 1 or 3 to track the first and which are a third-party data processor.
 For every data processor you should consider: